Understanding of Autism

 Conclusion

-Concluding the discussion on the problem of autism it is estimated that the autism spectrum disorder is consecutively increasing among the nationals of various states.
-Finding and comparison from the different region of the world suggest that autism should be counted through the proper intervention.
-Other than the contribution of Uta Frith, there are considerable development and understanding in the last two decades, which was done by the researchers and the organisations like the National Autistic Society in combating the problem of autism.
+In concluding the discussion on the problem of autism it is estimated that the autism spectrum disorder is consecutively increasing among the nationals of various states.
+Finding and comparison from the different regions of the world suggest that autism should be counted through the proper intervention.
+Other than the contribution of Uta Frith, there are considerable development and understanding in the last two decades, which was done by researchers and the organisations like the National Autistic Society in combating the problem of autism.

 References